 Medicare covers continuous positive airway pressure (CPAP) machines when a doctor orders them for individuals with sleep apnea and who meet other Medicare requirements.
 If a doctor confirms the ...

-An evidence review published in the European Heart Journal indicates use of a CPAP machine by sleep apnea patients might increase risk of heart attack, stroke and heart-related death.
-Photo by Adobe ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+An evidence review published in the European Heart Journal indicates use of a CPAP machine by sleep apnea patients might increase ...

 Thinking about using a CPAP machine to quell sleep apnea?
 It's not necessarily a good idea for everyone, a new evidence review argues.
 This common treatment for sleep apnea might increase some folks' ...